Anuragpandey26/Care-World/README.md

 👉 File Upload Using Appwrite Storage: Users can upload and store files securely within the app using Appwrite storage services.

-👉 Manage and Track Application Performance Using Sentry: The application uses Sentry to monitor and track its performance and detect any errors.

-and many more, including code architecture and reusability